StudyGrillTogether/DBMS/README.md

   - find students whose name starts with A
 - Create two diff Sql files one for insert and one for retrieving the data
 - push all the queries into the git repo

+# DAY 4
+## LEARNING
+## UPDATING AND DELETING A TABLE
+- How to update a table (everything)
+- How to delete a table and table components
+- Why "WHERE" is important

+##TASKS
+- update two students ages
+-delete one student from the table
+- add a new column called adress in the student table
+- delete the newly created column adress from the student table
+- What happens if you run "DELETE FROM student" without a WHERE clause
+- save and push queries to repo